khalid586/ATM-bank-using-oop-python/README.md

 ## Check Balance
-User will be shown balance when he enters the correct pin just like all the above mentioned methods.
+User will be shown balance when he enters the correct pin just like all the above-mentioned methods.
 ```
     def check_balance(self):
         if self.pin == "":